 Is a resistance welding process for joining bars or wires in cross joints by directly applying opposing forces with usually flat electrodes.
 The current and the heat generation are localized at the contact points of the crossed bars or wires.
 Cross wire welding is widely used in construction and electrical industry as well as for manufacturing of metal wire nets and shopping trolleys etc.

-Is a special resistance welding process where a single weld is made with one electrode directly connecting to the weld zone, while the other electrode is offset at a distance, but still conducts the current along the workpiece.
+Is a special resistance welding process where a single spot weld is made with one electrode directly connecting to the weld zone, while the other electrode is offset at a distance, but still conducts the current along the workpiece.

-Is a special resistance welding process where two welds are made at the same time with two electrodes offset at a distance but still conducting the current along the workpieces between the two welds.
+Is a special resistance welding process where two spot welds are made at the same time with two electrodes offset at a distance but still conducting the current along the workpieces between the two welds.

 Parameters in resistance welding

 The principle of resistance welding is the Joule heating law where the heat Q is generated depending on three basic factors as expressed in the following formula:

 where I is the current passing through the metal combination, R is the resistance of the base metals and the contact interfaces, and t is the duration/time of the current flow.

 The principle seems simple.
 However, when it runs in an actual welding process, there are numerous parameters, some researchers had identified more than 100, to influence the results of a resistance welding.
 In order to have a systematic understanding of the resistance welding technology, we have carried out a lot of experimental tests and summarized the most influential parameters into the following eight types:

 1) Welding current